 Jess Hazell is a self taught painter from Queensland, Australia.
-She moved to London in 2017 to further enhance her practice and focus on her creative career.
-Now residing in East London, she focuses on oil paintings that illustrate feminine energy, power and cultivation.
+She focuses on oil paintings that illustrate feminine energy, a connection to nature and showing the ordinary as extraordinary.

 My work stems from feminine empowerment.
 Conjuring conversations surrounding sexuality, self-love, body positivity, trauma and a personal erotic relationship; I try to embody as much emotion within a vibrant colour palette and isolation of body parts.
 My work is usually against a white background to ensure the boldness of the figure is not distracted.
 I primarily work with oils as the texture is softer and allows for more layering, which lets me implement more depth of colour and emotion.